-SECTION 02 82 11 TRADITIONAL ASBESTOS ABATEMENT
+SECTION 02 82 13.13 GLOVEBAG ASBESTOS ABATEMENT

-SPEC WRITER NOTES:
+SPEC WRITER NOTE:

-- 1. These specifications provide general guidance to personnel given the task of designing and executing a Class I negative pressure enclosure asbestos abatement project.
+- 1. These specifications provide general guidance to personnel given the task of designing and executing a Class I asbestos Glovebag abatement project.
 Each abatement is a unique situation and therefore must be tailored for that project.
 This specification incorporates current regulatory requirements and current best abatement practices, procedures and technology.
 The Architect/Engineer and/or the Industrial Hygiene consultants may provide additional specification additions or deletions to this specification that, in their professional judgment, will ensure a safe and effective approach to a specific abatement project while maintaining compliance with applicable regulations and VA policy.
-Any changes must be clearly marked on/attached to this document prior to finalization of the specification so that the changes will be adequately considered in the review process by the VA. - These specifications are to be used in conjunction with asbestos abatement contractor selection criteria; special instructions package; and general construction provisions. - 3.
-Paragraphs that are not preceded by a number code are indented as instructions to the specifications writer and identified by the notation "Spec Writer Notes".
+Any changes must be clearly marked on/attached to this document prior to finalization of the specification so that the changes will be adequately considered in the review process by the VA. - These specifications are to be used in conjunction with Contractor selection criteria; special instructions package; and general construction provisions. - Paragraphs that are not preceded by a number code are indented as instructions to the specifications writer and identified by the notation "Spec Writer Notes".
 These paragraphs must be deleted from the final document. - 4.
 Within the text of the specifications, there may be optional procedures which the specification writer could include in the final specification.
 Procedures which are not chosen must be deleted by the specification writer.
 Optional text is shown by the notation (//text//). - 5.
-A full AHERA survey of the affected areas of the facility will be required prior to renovation activities, however, if demolition of the facility is planned, a NESHAP survey of the facility will be required.
+The specification writer, VPIH/CPIH, CPIH/CIH, and A/E must be aware of and read the AEQA 10-95 since it details specification and contract documents for asbestos project.
+This would be especially helpful if a survey is being conducted prior to an abatement project.
+A full AHERA survey of the facility would be needed prior to renovation activities, however, if demolition of the facility is planned, a NESHAP survey of the facility would need to be performed.